What is a Green Building Council?

 - Develop and maintain an online Green Database (for products and services)

-- Organize public events on green building practices
+- Organize public events and trainings on green building practices

 Like all green building councils, VGBC is non-profit and supported by grants and membership dues from organizations.
 It then has a responsibility to serve its members by giving them recognition at public events and in publications.
 Members may also receive discounts on other VGBC services.